-The state-owned area around the southern side of the basin has been developed by the DEM into a state marine research laboratory; subject to a memorandum of understanding entered into between the town and DEM.
+The state-owned area around the southern side of the Fort Wetherill the basin has been developed by escalate at 3%.
+The lease expires in 2035.
+FWBOA maintains 42 slips for boats up to approximately 26 feet in the DEM into a state marine research laboratory; subject to a memorandum of understanding entered into between the town and DEM.
 The town owns 3.5 acres of land, including the old highway barn, located within 30 feet of the water's edge.
 The new highway barn was constructed at Taylor Point in 2009.

-Fort Getty: Pier, Launch Ramp: Jamestown acquired Fort Getty and its pier from the U.S. Army in the 1950's.
+40 Fort Getty: Pier, Launch Ramp: Jamestown acquired Fort Getty and its pier from the U.S. Army in the 1950's.
 Since the 1970's the town's recreation department has managed the area primarily as a seasonal trailer park and campground.
-The park is open to the public: Residents pay \$15 for an annual parking sticker; non-residents pay \$20 daily for motor vehicle admission (\$30 with a boat trailer).
-Pedestrians and bicyclists may enter free of charge.
+The park is open may enter free of charge.

+43 to the public: Residents pay \$15 for an annual parking sticker; non-residents pay \$20

+4443 daily for motor vehicle admission (\$30 with a boat trailer).
+Residents pay for an annual parking sticker; non-residents pay daily for motor vehicle admission.
+Pedestrians and bicyclists